-For those already familiar with importing from China or for anyone who is thinking about starting to import from China, we’ve prepared a list of useful websites, free resources, and tips to use when it comes to trading with Chinese suppliers.
-Some of our resources are well known, but we included them in our guide due to the fact that many entrepreneurs or companies have never done business in China, and everything is new to them.
+For those already familiar with importing from China or anyone thinking about starting to import from China, we’ve prepared a list of useful websites, free resources, and tips to use when trading with Chinese suppliers.
+Some of our resources are well known, but we included them in our comprehensive guide because many entrepreneurs or companies have never done business in China, and everything is new to them.

 Importing from China

-Importing from China is a whole process.
+Importing from China is a process.
 Even buying online is not the same as buying on eBay or Amazon.
-No matter whether you plan to source a whole 20′ container or just 2 pieces of a product from China, you will encounter the same problems finding a reliable supplier from China, verifying your potential partner, transporting your products from China, and dealing with duty rates and customs procedures.
+Whether you plan to source a whole 20′ container or just two pieces of a product from China, you will encounter the same problems finding a reliable supplier from China, verifying your potential partner, shipping your products from China, and dealing with duty rates and customs procedures.

-So we recommend the following tools and websites to improve your import from China.
+We recommend the following tools and websites to improve your sourcing business from China.

-It’s the world’s biggest B2B portal and quite well known place where importers can find suppliers and products from China.
+It’s the world’s biggest B2B portal and a well-known place where importers can find suppliers and products from China.
 You can find almost any supplier on Alibaba.
-It’s a great resource for finding new products, but you should remember that the safety of Alibaba is very questionable for importers.
+It’s an excellent resource for finding new products, but you should remember that the safety of Alibaba is very questionable for importers.

 When buying from Alibaba, you will face two main problems and risks: scams and quality issues.
 This doesn’t mean that 100% of Alibaba suppliers are frauds.
 It just means you just should be careful and not trust everyone you meet online.
 Also, remember that being an Alibaba Gold Supplier does not mean much.

 Another way to source suppliers from China is to use Importgenius.com.
 Compared to Alibaba, it’s not a free tool for sourcing from Chinese suppliers.
 Import Genius tracks shipping activity around the world to show you exactly what’s happening in the import-export business.
 There’s no better way to identify suppliers, connect with new customers, and learn about your competitors’ supply chains.